-Nonprofit, tax-exempt 501(c)(3), U.S. organizations; units of state or local government; or federally recognized tribal communities or tribes may apply.
-Applicants may be arts organizations, local arts agencies, arts service organizations, local education agencies (school districts), and other organizations that can help advance the goals of the National Endowment for the Arts.
+Applicants fitting the above eligibility requirements may be arts organizations, local arts agencies, arts service organizations, local education agencies (school districts), or other organizations that can help advance the goals of the NEA.

 To be eligible, the applicant organization must:

-Be a first-time applicant to the Arts Endowment OR be a previous Arts Endowment applicant that was not recommended for funding in any of the three most recent Fiscal Years (FYs 2019, 2020, or 2021) in any of the following grant programs:
+- Be a previous NEA applicant that was not recommended for funding in any of the three most recent Fiscal Years (FYs 2021, 2022, or 2023) in any of the following grant programs:

-- Grants for Arts Projects, formerly known as Art Works (application deadlines in February and July 2018, 2019, and 2020);
+- Grants for Arts Projects (application deadlines in February and July 2020, 2021, and 2022);

-- Research Grants in the Arts (application deadlines in October 2018, October 2019, and April 2020); or
+- Research Grants in the Arts (application deadlines in October 2020, October 2021, and April 2022); or

-- Our Town (application deadlines in August 2018, 2019, and 2020).
+- Our Town (application deadlines in August 2020, 2021, and 2022).

 NOTE: Applicants can check their organization’s grant history using the Recent Grants Search tool.
 See instructions for using the tool.
-Organizations that applied to the FY 2021 Grants for Arts Projects July 8, 2020 or FY 2021 Our Town August 6, 2020 deadlines will receive notification of recommendation or rejection in early April 2021.
+Organizations that applied to the FY 2023 Grants for Arts Projects July 7, 2022 or FY 2023 Our Town August 4, 2022 deadlines will receive notification of recommendation or rejection in early April 2023.
 Afterward, these recommendations will be posted to Recent Grants.

 Contact us at email@example.com or 202-682-5700 if you have questions.

 - For the purpose of defining eligibility, "three-year history" refers to when an organization began its programming and not when it incorporated or received nonprofit, tax-exempt status.

-Ineligible applications will not be reviewed.
+Late, ineligible, and incomplete applications will not be reviewed.

-In Challenge America, exceptions to the one-application rule are made only for parent organizations that have separately identifiable and independent components; this includes city or county governments.
+Exceptions to the one-application rule are made only for parent organizations that have separately identifiable and independent components (e.g., a university campus that has a presenting organization and a radio station); this includes city or county governments.